Lesson 1: Resilience

 • Failures, setbacks, challenges, and adversities are unfortunately the best times to test your resilience.
 Remind yourself that setbacks and challenges tend to be temporary.
 They do not need to define you or determine everything in your life and are not caused by you alone.

-It may be tough in the moment, but dealing with our problems “head-on” helps deal with challenges better in the long-run.
+It may be tough in the moment, but dealing with our problems directly helps deal with challenges better in the future.